History of Iran: Qajar dynasty (1796–1925)

-The area to the north of the river Aras, among which the territory of the contemporary republic of Azerbaijan, eastern Georgia, Dagestan, and Armenia were Iranian territory until they were occupied by Russia in the course of the 19th century.
+The area to the north of the river Aras, among which the territory of the contemporary republic of Azerbaijan, eastern Georgia, Dagestan, and Armenia were Iranian territory, was occupied by Russia in the course of the 19th century.

 Painting showing the Battle of Sultanabad, 13 February 1812.
 State Hermitage Museum.

 Storming of Lankaran, 1812.
 Painted by Franz Roubaud.

 Battle of Elisabethpol (Ganja), 1828.
 Franz Roubaud.
 Part of the collection of the Museum for History, Baku.